 Is Lebo The Right Man To Lead The Auburn Program?

 Below is a diary entry from one of our readers, Power of Dixieland that examines the state of Auburn basketball.
 He makes some very valid points.
-Jeff Lebo gets a lot of credit for his team playing hard, but as the writer points out, there’s more to it than just hustling up and down the court…
+Jeff Lebo gets a lot of credit for his team playing hard, but as the r points out, there’s more to it than just hustling up and down the court…

 By Power of Dixieland